-• Call in advance for your own guided boat tour, reserved specifically for children or adults with additional needs.
+Call in advance for your own guided boat tour, reserved specifically for children or adults with additional needs.
 The guided boat tours are 20 minutes in duration and the boat floats along at 3mph giving you the opportunity to get up close to nature.
-The boat tours are an additional £3 per seat.
+The boat tours are an additional £3.50 per seat.
 The boat tours run at 10.30am and 11am.
-The boat can accommodate 2 wheelchairs.
+The boat can accommodate 2 wheelchairs and carers are free.
 The boat tours are only available from April to end of September.